 - 1. Determine the need for services.

 - 2. Advertise the need for services.

 - 3. Evaluate the applicants' qualifications.

+- 4. Interview the top three candidates.

-- Select the most qualified firm.
+- 5. Select the most qualified firm.

-- 5. Negotiate with the most qualified firm.
+- 6. Negotiate with the most qualified firm.

-- Execute the contract (Agreement, Exhibits, and Supplements see appendices).
+- 7. Execute the contract (Agreement, Exhibits, and Supplements see appendices).